 The Alberta Teachers’ Association hosts annual events devoted to the professional development of teachers.
 These are great venues for sharing your environmental education resources and programs.
 These events are organized regionally and take place in February and March of each year.
 To present at conventions, you apply directly through the convention committee.
 Applications start being accepted in the spring of each year.
-The list below provides information regarding upcoming Teachers’ Conventions for 2016.
-Most conventions begin accepting applications in May and deadlines are usually in May and June.
+The list below provides information regarding upcoming Teachers’ Conventions for 2020.
+Most conventions begin accepting applications in May and deadlines are usually June through October.
 We recommend you submit your applications as soon as possible.

 ATA Specialist Council Conferences